Chasing the Chesapeake Bay Blue Crab

 Buy steamed or live crabs by the dozen, half-bushel or bushel at Clark’s Seafood and Chester River Seafood—a True Blue Certified purveyor specializing in river crabs (which are caught on a trotline and tend to be sweeter).
 Chester River Seafood also ships anywhere in the U.S. for overnight delivery.
 Like Ford’s, both places can accommodate steaming your catch for $20.00.

 Not in the mood to work for your meat?
 Not a problem!
 Savor lump, claw and backfin crab meat from sea to table during the season at many Kent County restaurants.
-From waterfront eateries—like the newly opened 98 Cannon Riverfront Grille in Chestertown where a new crab deck is on their horizon—to seafood restaurants and beyond, you can find a variety of ways to savor this delicacy, such as moist crab cakes, rich and creamy Crab Imperial, a variety of crab-stuffed entrees, and Maryland vegetable or cream of crab soups.
+From waterfront eateries—like 98 Cannon Riverfront Grille in Chestertown where you can enjoy the view on the crab deck—to seafood restaurants and beyond, you can find a variety of ways to savor this delicacy, such as moist crab cakes, rich and creamy Crab Imperial, a variety of crab-stuffed entrees, and Maryland vegetable or cream of crab soups.
 Also discover crab-enhanced pasta, sushi, salads, quesadillas, wontons, even pretzels—because crab makes everything taste better.

 You’ll rarely experience the same dish twice since most chefs have their unique twist on the ingredients or cooking methods.
 Some recipes are handed down through the generations and kept under lock and key like the famous crab cakes at Uncle Charlie’s Bistro.
 Meanwhile, the Maryland Crab Soup at Pasta Plus has a hearty flavor from the bacon that’s sautéed in the base.